Next games will decide Huddersfield Town season, says Schindler

 "We have to be solid in our home games and try not to lose or even win in our away games like at West Brom.

-"If we can do this then we will stay up, if not then we can't complain because these are the games with the teams which our on our level.
+"If we can do this then we will stay up, if not then we can't complain because these are the games with the teams which are on our level.

 "These are the games where you can decide a season in your favour or not."